 But people will protest again.
 They have already started.
 I am very proud of those who have the courage to go there and shout.
 I’ve heard that some of them have already been arrested.
 The police are treating these protestors as the enemy and using tear gas on them.

 I am deeply upset.
 While working on The Choice, I have learned a lot about abortions obtained for medical reasons, often later in pregnancy.
-The very first story we are working on releasing now as our first chapter - is such a story.
+The story we are working on releasing now - is such a story.
 You know her already, it’s Kristen.
 Her interview was the most heartbreaking and emotional that I ever had.
 I’ve spent the recent months, going through every detail Kristen shared with me -- and it was impossible for me to even talk to my spouse when I was working on it, her story was hitting me that hard.
 And who am I?
 I just recorded it, I have never lived through it…

 I cannot imagine the pain inflicted now on Polish women.